I-rem/snow-crash/level00/Ressources/README.md

 Going back to the introduction video now.
 We are told that "John" is a must have utility for this project and that "John" is a software that allows you to crack passwords.
 Our file in this exercise was called "john", **gasp** is this a clue?!

-I tried running John the Ripper password cracker but that didn't work and it would be overkill for this exercise anyway.
+I tried running John the Ripper password cracker but that didn't work and I guess it would be overkill for the first exercise anyway.

 ![image](https://github.com/user-attachments/assets/d535b814-ef6c-467c-8a44-caf1e7f8cd88)

 We need to decode the password somehow and we were told that we may need to use [dcode.fr](https://www.dcode.fr/) for 1 or 2 levels.

-I didn't want to manually check different ciphers so I just used [multidecoder](https://www.cachesleuth.com/multidecoder/)
+I didn't want to manually check different ciphers so I just used [multidecoder](https://www.cachesleuth.com/multidecoder/) and saw that it was using a simple Ceaser cipher.

 ![image](https://github.com/user-attachments/assets/162c68b7-2357-4a46-89d9-64037c502bb1)